Rheumatoid Arthritis And Hormone Balance

-Rheumatoid arthritis is an autoimmune disease and the hormone progesterone acts as an anti-inflammatory whereas oestrogen tend to be pro-inflammatory, so if you are oestrogen dominant that can make a difference to your symptoms.
+Rheumatoid arthritis is an autoimmune disease and progesterone acts as an anti-inflammatory, whereas oestrogen tend to be pro-inflammatory, so if you are oestrogen dominant that can make a difference to your symptoms.

-Studies have documented low progesterone levels in women with autoimmune diseases and showing that an imbalance in favor of higher oestrogen levels may contribute to immune reactivity in women according to Shabanova in 2008.
+Studies have documented low progesterone levels in women with autoimmune diseases and show that an imbalance in favour of higher oestrogen levels may contribute to immune reactivity in women.

-Further studies by Karlson and Cutolo in 2009 concluded that ensuring adequate levels of progesterone to balance excess oestrogen in women (and sufficient levels of testosterone in men) may help with some underlying features of the disease..
+Studies by Karlson and Cutolo in 2009 concluded that ensuring adequate levels of progesterone to balance excess oestrogen in women may help with some underlying features of the disease.